geotrev/undernet/docs/spacing.md

 ### Custom Sizes With Sides

-Define a spacing size with a side, e.g. `has-padding-X-Y`, where `X` is the side and `Y` is the side.
+Define a spacing size with a side, e.g. `has-padding-X-Y`, where `X` is the side and `Y` is the size.

 <div class="filler-bg has-padding-left-1 has-no-padding-top has-no-padding-right has-no-padding-bottom">
   .has-padding-left-1